evm100/UltraLights/Server/docs/node-ids.md

 are streamed to the browser for easy auditing, and an audit log entry records who triggered the rotation.

+## End-to-end workflow

+Putting the pieces together, an end-to-end bring-up session typically looks like
+this:

+1. **Generate a batch of identifiers.** An operator calls `Server/scripts/generate_node_ids.py <count>` (or uses the Node factory "Generate IDs" dialog) to mint the desired number of opaque node IDs.
+The command prints JSON/CSV that includes the plaintext bearer tokens—store that output securely because it will not be shown again.
+2. **Stage hardware metadata.** If you already know which GPIO channels, enable lines, or other hardware toggles belong to each physical device, embed that information in the metadata column while generating the IDs.
+Otherwise you can leave the metadata blank and attach it later from the admin tools before building firmware.
+3. **Build the firmware image.** When you are ready to program a specific board, choose one of the pre-generated registrations in the Node factory UI (or pass its node ID to `provision_node_firmware.py`).
+The tooling patches `sdkconfig` with the stored metadata, target chip, manifest URL, and bearer token so the compiled binary already knows how to authenticate.
+4. **Flash the ESP32.** Use the "Build & flash" control from the Node factory or run `idf.py -p <port> build flash` manually against the generated configuration.
+   For brand-new boards you can also invoke the `firstTimeFlash` helper exposed in the admin tooling to automate the initial erase/build/flash sequence.
+5. **Hand the device to the installer or customer.** On first boot the firmware opens the captive portal (SoftAP).
+The user connects to the UltraLights access point, submits their Wi-Fi SSID/password, and provides their UltraLights account credentials (or the mutually agreed token).
+These inputs are stored in NVS alongside the node ID metadata.
+6. **Automatic account association.** After the portal closes the node connects to the broker via MQTTS using the captured UltraLights credentials.
+It publishes the `ul/<node_id>/evt/account` event, which the server validates against the `node_registrations` table and the user directory.
+When the credentials match, the node registration is marked as assigned to the authenticated user and the user’s house.
+Future room-assignment tooling will then let house administrators place the node into a specific room menu.

+The `updateAllNodes.sh` wrapper remains available for fleet-wide OTA refreshes after the initial provisioning.
+Because the registrations already contain the download ID and metadata, the update script can build new images for every node without regenerating identifiers or touching customer associations.

 ## Assigning registrations

 The UI no longer creates nodes directly.
 The "Add node" button is disabled and